 Decomplexify

 One aspect of how an aversive task is perceived to be is its level of difficulty and complexity.
-The more steps that are required to complete a task, the higher the hurdle of what success is defined to be, and the higher the skill level required to complete the task to reach a requisite level of excellence, the more aversive that task will be.
+The more steps that are required to complete a task, the higher the hurdle of what success is defined to be, and the higher the skill level needed to complete the task to reach a requisite level of excellence, the more aversive that task will be.

 So, another part of the solution is to simplify the task and lower expectations of excellence.
-For example, one technique I learned from a life coach who works with procrastinating students is to tell yourself to “Work for a C+ rather than an A.” Now, it may not seem an attractive approach to decide on a lower level of quality of output.
+For example, one technique I learned from a life coach who works with procrastinating students is to tell yourself to “Work for a C+ rather than an A.” Now, it may not seem an attractive approach to decide on a lower quality of output.
 After all, most people want to do the best job they can and don’t want their kids to strive for mediocrity.

 The secret here is that that initial message of “Work for a C+” lowers that initial hurdle to get into the doing of the task.
-Once a person is doing it, the understanding of what needs to be done (and done well) increases.
+Once a person begins doing it, the understanding of what needs to be done (and done well) increases.
 The first step is engagement, the second completion, and the third revisions for improvement.
-Perhaps counterintuitively, striving for a C+ is more likely to lead to A level work than an initial striving for an A, which is more likely to lead to procrastination and tardy, incomplete, or shoddy work.
+Perhaps counterintuitively, striving for a C+ is more likely to lead to A-level work than an initial striving for an A, which is more likely to lead to procrastination and tardy, incomplete, or shoddy work.

 Simplifying the work can mean limiting the sources cited in a school essay, the degree of detail included in a report, the bells and whistles added to a product, etc. Another motto that applies and may resonate is “Start work to produce a minimally viable product”.

-And last, regarding building skill: Whether I procrastinate making phone calls, or a student delays writing an essay, or you allow a backlog of clinical notes to pile up, these activities are not conducive to becoming more skillful at these tasks.
-The focus is on the struggle with mounting distress and delay and the squeezing out anything at the last minute or beyond.
+And last, regarding building skills: Whether I procrastinate making phone calls, a student delays writing an essay, or you allow a backlog of clinical notes to pile up, these activities are not conducive to becoming more skillful at these tasks.
+The focus is on the struggle with mounting distress and delay and the squeezing out of anything at the last minute or beyond.
 Once procrastination is minimized, the focus can and should turn to building skills.
-A clinician may procrastinate writing patient notes or reports because that clinician never learned how to do those well, never learned what needs to be included and what is best excluded.
-Being more skillful gives the confidence to start on a task because the steps to completion are clear and manageable.
+A clinician may procrastinate writing patient notes or reports because that clinician never learned how to do those well, or never learned what needs to be included and what is best excluded.
+Being more skillful gives the confidence to start a task because the steps to completion are clear and manageable.

 De-escalate